maciejg-git/litewind-alpine-documentation/documentation/validation.md

 #### Mode

-Mode defines when to validate input and how to update state depending in the validation results.
-Here are available modes:
+The mode defines when to validate input and how to update the state based on the validation results.
+Available modes are:

-- `"blur-silent"` - validate after input loses focus.
-State is set only for invalid inputs.
+- `"blur-silent"` - validates when the input loses focus; updates state only for invalid inputs.
-- `"blur-eager"` - validate after input loses focus.
-State is set for invalid and valid inputs.
+- `"blur-eager"` - validates when the input loses focus; updates state for both valid and invalid inputs.
-- `"form-silent"` - validate manually after calling formValidate function.
-State is set only for invalid inputs.
+- `"form-silent"` - validates when the `formValidate` function is called; updates state only for invalid inputs.
-- `"form-eager"` - validate manually after calling formValidate function.
-State is set for invalid and valid inputs.
+- `"form-eager"` - validates when the `formValidate` function is called; update state for both valid and invalid inputs.
-- `"immediate-eager"` - validate on each update of the input.
-State is set for invalid and valid inputs.
+- `"immediate-eager"` - validate on each input update; updates state for both valid and invalid inputs.

 {% render "example.liquid" example: "examples/validation-mode.html", tabs: examples.validationMode %}